Terminal Dentition: Where Do We Draw the Line?

 3. The esthetic challenge that keeping any remaining teeth may pose

-If there are four or more teeth remaining in one arch and they are structurally and biologically sound, the benefit of retaining them needs to be carefully evaluated and considered.
+If four or more teeth remain in one arch and are structurally and biologically sound, the benefit of retaining them needs to be carefully evaluated and considered.
 (Fig. 3)

 Figure 3